-This study addresses that gap through a study of ‘non-exemplar’ spaces, nonetheless are making attempts to improve cycling provision.
+This study addresses that gap through a study of ‘non-exemplar’ spaces who, nonetheless, are making attempts to improve cycling provision.
 It expands our understanding into places that are not at the forefront of cycling-rates or infrastructure delivery, and can help other places in similar positions.
 To this end, this paper presents a study of every-day commuting cycling in Liverpool, UK, inspired by the Practice Theory work of Latham and Wood (2015) and Brown and Spinney (2010)..

 In selecting Liverpool as a case study, we argue that it represents something of an ‘ordinary’ city (e.g. Buck and Nurse, 2021).
-At 2%, the city’s cycling modal share cycling is similar to the UK average (DfT, 2019), yet given that cycling rates tend to be higher in cities this belies a historically weaker performance compared to other UK cities (DfT, 2017).
-This weaker performance, with a modal share th little across the city, is, perhaps, a reflection of two factors.
+At 2%, the city’s cycling modal share is similar to the UK average (DfT, 2019).
+Yet, given that cycling rates tend to be higher in cities, this belies a historically weaker performance compared to other UK cities (DfT, 2017).
+This weaker performance, and a modal share that varies little across the city, is, perhaps, a reflection of two factors.
 The first, is a longstanding shortfall in infrastructure provision which has lagged behind both other UK core cities and European exemplars (Nurse and North, 2013).
-For much of this period, the city only had two significant pieces of cycling infrastructure: a waterfront cycling path and the ‘Loopline’, a converted former railway line spanning several miles from the north to the south of the city.
+For much of this period, Liverpool only had two significant pieces of cycling infrastructure: a waterfront cycling path and the ‘Loopline’, a converted former railway line spanning several miles from the north to the south of the city.
 The second factor was the worst road safety record of any English Metropolitan Borough – with 201 cyclists killed or seriously injured between 2012-2016 (DfT, 2017).

 Recently, Liverpool has followed many of the UK trends outlined above.
-The City-Region has a cycling Commissioner, an actor and campaigner, and has overseen a number of high-profile cycling infrastructure schemes, including outside the main rail terminus, Lime Street Station, the waterfront, and Princes Avenue (the latter of which is a core discussion point below).
+The City-Region has a cycling Commissioner, an actor and campaigner, and has overseen a number of high-profile cycling infrastructure schemes, including outside Lime Street Station (the main rail terminus), the waterfront, and Princes Avenue (the latter of which is a core discussion point below).
 Importantly, most of this major infrastructure development has been in-or-near to the city centre reflecting a broader pattern of development prioritisation (Parkinson, 2019).
-There was also ‘pop-up’ infrastructure installed in the midst of the COVID-19 pandemic.
+There was also some ‘pop-up’ infrastructure installed in the midst of the COVID-19 pandemic.
 With six routes originally announced in 2020, three were eventually constructed in the North, South and East of the city, respectively.
 However, the City Council’s commitment to cycling was questioned when, in 2021, the Eastern route on West Derby Road was removed in its entirety.

 Liverpool, therefore, presents a useful case study to understand how cyclist perceptions should shape interventions.
 The city sits at the cusp of a yet-unrealised change.
-For any commuter using the city’s roads, infrastructure is few-and-far between and, in many cases, did not exist at the time we conducted our study.
+For many commuters using the city’s roads, dedicated infrastructure is few-and-far between and, in many cases, did not exist at the time we conducted our study.
 In this way, the city provides fertile ground to understand how cyclists use roads which are not designed for cycling.
 What shapes, informs and determines their route choices and behaviour?

 Using Practice Theory to frame cyclist activity